Homemade Soft Pretzels: Vegan, Of Course…

 Directions: Mix together all the dry ingredients, add everything else, mix until well incorporated.
 Fold into loaf pan.
 Bake in preheated 375 degree oven for about 45 minutes, check often so it doesn’t become too brown.

-Just out of the oven I spread about a half teaspoon of butter on top to get a shiny crust.
+Just out of the oven I spread about a half teaspoon of vegan butter on top to get a shiny crust.

 Classic 100% Whole Wheat Bread